 While visiting Gaeta, make sure you stop by Antica Pizzeria da Ciro for some of the most delicious pizzas and seafood pastas.
 For those planning to spend the night in Gaeta, Hotel Gajeta is a great option right by the sea.

-The Garden of Ninfa
+The Gardens of Ninfa

 By Nesrine Chebbi of KEVMRC Travel

-Located in Cisterna di Latina south of Rome, the Garden of Ninfa is one of Italy‘s best kept secrets.
+Located in Cisterna di Latina south of Rome, the Gardens of Ninfa is one of Italy‘s best kept secrets.
 Voted the most beautiful garden in the world and classified as a Natural Monument, it’s the perfect choice for a family day trip.

 It was in the middle of the Renaissance in the 16th century that the Caetani family decided to create a garden in Ninfa, on the ruins of an old medieval town including a castle, 7 churches, stone bridges and water springs.
 In the 19th century, the same Caetani family rebuilt parts of the ruins and created an Anglo-saxon style garden.